ottok/code-org-robot/README.md

 ![SCreenshot of console](console.png "Console")

+## Run automatically on restart ##

+To have the robot running automatically on boot, you need in /etc/rc.local to define and export PATH and NODE_PATH, change directory into the code-org-robot directory and launch the server.js via [forever](https://github.com/foreverjs/forever).

 ## TODO ##

  * Document better how wifi access point was set up and how Node.js app is automatically launched from /etc/rc.local